What is salmonellosis?

 What is the treatment for salmonellosis?

 Most people with salmonellosis recover without treatment.
 Persons with diarrhea should drink plenty of fluids to prevent dehydration.
-Antibiotics and anti-diarrhea drugs are generally not recommended for mild to moderate cases.
+Antibiotics and anti-diarrhea drugs are generally not recommended for mild to moderate illnesses.
 Persons with severe salmonellosis may require admission to a hospital for intravenous (I.V.) fluids and antibiotics.

 How can salmonellosis be prevented?

 - Wash hands carefully with soap and warm water before and after food preparation and after toileting or changing diapers.

 - Always treat raw poultry, beef, pork, and egg products as if they were contaminated.

 - Wrap fresh meats in plastic bags at the market to prevent fluids from dripping on other foods in the grocery cart.